Women in roofing find their niche, their place to shine in the male-denominated construction world.

 Stay Healthy By Protecting Your Skin

 As you begin to build your career in roofing, staying healthy is important.
-There is no question that roofing is a profession that will require special attention to protecting your skin from the sun.
+There is no question that roofing is a profession that will require special attention to protect your skin from the sun.
 By covering up your skin and using sunscreen you can stay healthy.

 Start by covering your head.
-The sun hits your head first, and is where you should start with protection.
+The sun hits your head first and is where you should start with protection.
 When on the roof, considerations of how much wind is blowing, should be in the decision of what sun hat you need.

 Many favor the cap.
-When the wind is blowing, caps will stay in place better than the better choice, a tightly woven straw or fabric hat with a 3 inch wide brim An in between would be a cloth bucket shaped hat.
+When the wind is blowing, caps will stay in place better than the better choice, a tightly woven straw or fabric hat with a 3-inch wide brim.
+An in-between would be a cloth bucket-shaped hat.